 With the industrial revolution and establishment of Canada, trains (and eventually automobiles) replaced canoes and tall ships.
 Nevertheless, the Saint Lawrence seaway continues to provide an important trade route into the continent.

-From the first narrowing of the mighty river in Quebec, huge containers ships continue past Montreal into Lake Ontario and through the Welland Canal locks (thereby avoiding the Falls), en route to the great industrial cities of Cleveland, Detroit and even Chicago.
+From the first narrowing of the mighty river in Quebec, huge container ships continue past Montreal into Lake Ontario and through the Welland Canal locks (thereby avoiding the Falls), en route to the great industrial cities of Cleveland, Detroit and even Chicago.

 The Falls are the best day trip from Toronto and certainly warrant two or three days if possible.